mvo5/unattended-upgrades/README.md

 * `Unattended-Upgrade::Remove-New-Unused-Dependencies` - boolean (default:True)

  Remove any new unused dependencies after the upgrade has finished.
+That is packages that become unneeded during upgrade.

 * `Unattended-Upgrade::Automatic-Reboot` - boolean (default:False)